Rumors of equine mutilation in France in 2020

 The rumor of equine mutilation in France in 2020 was a French media and court case that gained momentum across France.

-According to the rumor, horses and donkeys were being killed and mutilated.
-Around 30 animals were involved in the rumor between January and August 2020, and many more were found injured or with an ear cut off - usually the animal's right ear and post-mortem.
+Beginning in early 2020, rumors circulated of horses and donkeys being killed and mutilated.
+Around 30 animals were reported mutilated between January and August 2020, and many with an ear cut off (usually the animal's right ear).
 A number of possible explanations were put forward, including fetishism, a cult of a Satanist nature, and an internet challenge.

 The case mobilized the French Minister of Agriculture, Julien Denormandie.
 Journalistic investigations showed that it was "a collective psychosis" motivated by the quest for fame of certain false witnesses and influencers, with inquiries concluding that "the vast majority of deaths had natural causes", and that the mutilations were the work of scavenging animals.

 Context

 Cattle and horse mutilations are not a new phenomenon, with reports occurring sporadically since the 1970s and 1980s in English-speaking countries and Germany in particular, most often without clear explanation.

 In May 2020, Le Nouveau Détective published an article about horses killed with their ears cut off with a scalpel.